huangzhii/File_Change_Monitor/README.md

 # File_Change_Monitor
-A matlab program running on Win/Linux
+A matlab program running on Win/Linux.

+Run filemonitor.m in Matlab. filemonitor.m is the main program.

 Tutorial: